 How do you feel about STYLY after using it?

-It found it nice that I could use a original scene to match my avatar.
-For this model, I used a starry sky pattern for the hair and tights, and had a extraordinary concept.
+It found it nice that I could use an original scene to match my avatar.
+For this model, I used a starry sky pattern for the hair and tights, it was an extraordinary concept.
 I tried to create a special scene that did not represent somewhere on earth.

 I was able to create a slightly dark yet shiny scene that matches my avatar very well.

 Can you explain the concepts you had in mind when creating this scene?

 I was inspired by ‘Sailor Moon’ and ‘Luminary Tears’ from BANDAI.